 Structure Items:

-Naming: No decision has been made on the name at this time, but a “new name” will be established through a defined and complete process which will include membership input as appropriate, will be in accordance with NAR requirements.
+Naming: No decision has been made on the name at this time, but a “new name” will be established through a defined and complete process which will include membership input as appropriate, and will be in accordance with NAR requirements.

 Committee/Task Groups: The unified Association will utilize a blend of standing committees and task groups to ensure a broad, diverse, and representative set of volunteers are leveraged to advise the BOD and support key services provided by the association.